If you can't find an answer to your question below, feel free to contact us!

 A: In 2019, the fee to participate in FOP is $460.
 However, we hope that financial circumstances do not influence anyone's decision of whether or not to participate - please see the next question about financial aid.

 Q: Is financial aid available?

 A: Yes!
 Financial aid may be requested by any student.
 Awards are based on the amount of aid you get for the school year; your aid award from FOP will be proportional to the aid award you receive from the University.
-If you are receiving aid to cover 75% of your Harvard costs, you will receive aid to cover 75% of the FOP fee.
+If you are receiving aid to cover 75 percent of your Harvard costs, you will receive aid to cover 75 percent of the FOP fee.

 Q: What about the outdoor equipment?
 That looks expensive, and I don't own my own.